iAM-AMR/iAM.AMR.DOC/source/model_building/selecting_factors.rst

 Multiple production stages or sub-stages are combined
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-It is also possible for AMR prevalence data to be aggregated across some combination of the farm, abattoir, and/or retail stages.
+It is also possible for data to be aggregated across some combination of the farm, abattoir, and/or retail stages.

 Other common examples of this particular reason for exclusion are: